 Artwork Documentation for Artist Stephen Kavanagh | 2014

 I aim to make these rates as affordable as possible.
 I'm well aware of the unstable income creatives often face.
-I offer website design from £700 (for individuals) including a free domain name and 1 year of free hosting • Photo-set inc. call-out: from £175 • Long-term print / design projects: from £100 per 6 hour day (for individuals) • Maintenance hourly rate from £20/hr depending on complexity
+I offer website design from £800 (for individuals) including 1 year of free hosting • Photo-set (starting at 10 images) inc. call-out: from £175 • Long-term print / design projects: £100 per 6 hour day (for individuals) • Maintenance / tutorial hourly rate £20/hr depending on complexity